Running Jobs Through Scheduler (SLURM)

 module purge

-※ Example of using 1 node sequentially
+※ Example of occupying all cores and using 2 GPUs on 1 cas_v100_4 node

 #!/bin/sh